AustinDumm/BadRed/notes.md

         reacted to.
 This would allow scripts that return literal values where command uses the resulting value to run a following script.
 16. Add arrow key motions while in insert mode.
+17. Add more pane render modes
+    a.
+Floating
+    b.
+Stacked
+18. Add files as unflagged input arguments to be opened automatically.
+19. Screen offset follow cursor
+20. Decide on how to do associated pane/buffer connections supporting:
+    a.
+Line number gutter
+    b.
+Modeline
+    c.
+Bufferline
+21. Copy/Paste
+22. Grep/Search/Replace